Tag Archives: Self-Help Memoir

 To say the least, dealing effectively with these thoughts rather than letting them run amok was an improvement.
 So it wasn’t very far into July before I started hatching a plan.

 That plan: this book.
 This serial.
 This story.
 About doing the Work for a year.
 Not much more to it than that–no detailed list of rules.
 Just dedicating myself to the practice and seeing where it takes me.
-Along the way, I’ll question my current life philosophy, too, since without that intention I’d likely focus only on the day-to-day stuff.
-I want to see big changes, big shifts, major differences in perspective.
+Along the way, I’ll examine my current life philosophy, too, for the purpose of deciding whether or not these deep-down beliefs are helpful for me.
+I don’t want to only focus on the day-to-day stuff; I want to see big changes, big shifts, major differences in perspective.

 I want the Work to be the game-changer I’ve been seeking.

-Here are my six basic spiritual beliefs, which I will write about at length in this serial.
+Here are my six basic spiritual beliefs, which I will write about in this serial.

 • Spirituality is good.